Employee Onboarding – 22 Simple Ways To Get It Right!

 1. Begin with a Human Resources Orientation

 The HR Manager or the company’s authorized onboarding professionals should conduct an HR Orientation with newly hired workers on their first day.
-During this time, provide the new hires any papers they need to complete, as well as an employee handbook and any other documents they’ll need to get started.
+During this time, provide the new hires with any papers they need to complete, an employee handbook, and any other documents they’ll need to get started.

 Sharing the company mission statement, values, and vision are three fantastic ways new employees learn about their new team’s guiding principles and long-term goals.
 Additionally, giving them a copy of the firm’s organizational chart is a terrific method for them to understand better how each department operates and how procedures move through the company.
 These details will assist the employee in comprehending the essential components that support the company’s people and resources.